vfasky/bard-proxy/README.md

 ## Credits

-It is built on top of [egoist/openai-proxy](https://github.com/egoist/openai-proxy), which started this project
+It is built on top of [egoist/openai-proxy](https://github.com/egoist/openai-proxy) AND [bard-proxy](https://github.com/tsui66/bard-proxy), which started this project